-Senior Lecturer at CCCU for the School of Language Studies & Applied Linguistics.
+Senior Lecturer at CCCU for the Centre for Language & Linguistics.

-In 2018-2019, I am Programme Director of the French BA and in Semester 1, teach the following modules:
+I am Programme Director of the BA French and teach on the BA French and on the BA English & Communication

 I have been a lecturer at CCCU in the school of Language Studies & Applied Linguistics since 2007.
 Previously, I was a Lecturer at Imperial College in French language and culture (2002-2007).

 My other professional experiences include positions in specialised translation and terminology (architecture, pharmacy, telecommunications and IT), marketing and publishing (pharmacy).

 I have a Diploma of advanced studies in specialised translation, terminology and data management (DESS Industrie des Langues et Traduction Spécialisée, Paris 7 - Denis Diderot) as well as a Diploma of Advanced Studies in English and linguistics including lexicology (DEA Langue et Linguistique Anglaise, Paris III - Sorbonne-Nouvelle); a Master's degree in specialised translation, English and Spanish (Maîtrise LEA Traduction Spécialisée, Paris III - Sorbonne-Nouvelle); and a BA in English, Spanish and Business Studies (Licence LEA, Langues Etrangères Appliquées, Toulouse).

 Research and knowledge exchange